kasworld/go-sdlgui/README.md

 # go-sdlgui
-SDL2 base gui package for go
+SDL2 base GUI package for go

-based on veandco's sdl2 binding
+Based on veandco's sdl2 binding

-it's very early stage but usable and has very little UI controls
+It's very early stage but usable and has very little UI controls

 (separated from goguelike client )

-see example directory for sample usage.
+See example directory for sample usage.

 # Requirements